-I used to be an anti-vaxxer.
-I was suspicious of pharmaceutical companies, and there was even a time when I was, if not convinced, then at least scared that maybe vaccinations were linked to autism (spoiler: they’re not).
+Well before the COVID-19 pandemic hit, back when parents’ vaccine concerns had to do with routine immunizations and the flu shot, I was an anti-vaxxer.
+I was suspicious of pharmaceutical companies, for one thing.
+There was even a time when I was, if not convinced, then at least scared that maybe vaccinations were linked to autism (spoiler: they’re not).
 I’ll admit it: At the time, I hadn’t done my research properly.
 I was influenced by a deep mistrust in the medical system, and I’d only read articles that supported my anti-vaccination stance.
 Plain and simple, I was misinformed.
 But I was also exhausted and had real reasons for my distrust; doctors had bullied me into tests and scans and medications during my pregnancy, and I was desperate to reclaim my autonomy.
 I am an educated person, but I felt that there was a lack of nuanced conversation around vaccination — and a blanket expectation that I would just go ahead and vaccinate my kid.
 The rebel in me didn’t like that one bit.

 Sure, that might sound like a ridiculously immature reason to not vaccinate, and in many ways, it was.
 But at the heart of my sentiments was the core issue regarding the vaccination debate: a distinct lack of dialogue regarding choice, as well as a lack of acknowledgement of any concerns regarding the safety of vaccinations.
 I’m a pro-choice feminist, and my mantra for many years has been “our bodies, our choices.”
 But the reality is, this stance is more complicated when it comes to vaccines than it is when it’s about abortion.
 Why?
 Because our society relies on herd immunity to protect the most vulnerable among us.
 With something like abortion, yes; it’s your body, your pregnancy, your embryo/fetus, and your choice.
 But sometimes, when it comes to communicable diseases, we don’t have only ourselves to think about.
 In fact, we have a lot of other people’s health and wellbeing to consider.